infrabot-io/infrabot/README.md

 <details>
 <summary><strong>🚀 Installing Plugins</strong></summary>

-1. Copy `.plug` file to `/plugins` in the Infrabot Telegram Service path
+- 📥 Copy the `.plug` file to `/plugins` in the Infrabot Telegram Service directory
-2. Infrabot auto-loads and extracts the contents into `/plugins/{plugin-GUID}`
+- 🔍 Infrabot auto-detects and extracts contents into `/plugins/{plugin-GUID}`
-3. If a newer version is detected, it replaces the old one
+- 🔁 If a newer version exists, it will **replace the old one**
-4. Plugin appears in the **Plugins** web page
+- 🌐 Plugin appears automatically on the **Plugins** web page
-5. Use `/reloadplugins` to trigger a manual refresh (optional)
+- 🔄 Optionally use `/reloadplugins` to force immediate plugin reload

 </details>

 <details>
 <summary><strong>🗑️ Plugin Removal</strong></summary>

-- Deleting the `.plug` file removes the plugin from memory and UI
+- 🧹 Deleting the `.plug` file removes plugin metadata and disables it
-- The extracted GUID folder is preserved (unless manually deleted)
+- 📦 Extracted plugin folder remains unless deleted manually
-- If redeploying the same plugin, the old folder is wiped and re-extracted
+- 🔁 If redeployed, the folder is **replaced and re-extracted** automatically

 </details>

 <details>
 <summary><strong>🔐 Integrity & Execution</strong></summary>

-- Execution files can be in any subdirectory inside the plugin folder
+- 🗂️ Executables can reside in subdirectories within the plugin folder
-- Relative paths must be specified correctly in the config
+- 🛣️ Use correct relative paths in the plugin configuration
-- Execution file hashes are verified before each run
+- 🧪 File hashes are checked before each execution
-- Mismatched hashes block execution for security
+- 🚫 If a mismatch is found, execution is **blocked** to prevent tampering

 </details>

 <details>
 <summary><strong>🔄 Command Updates & Conflicts</strong></summary>

-- Telegram command list auto-updates within 3–5 minutes
+- ⏱️ Telegram command menu updates within **3–5 minutes**
-- Overlapping command names are supported using plugin ID routing
+- 🧭 Use plugin IDs to disambiguate overlapping command names
-- Duplicate entries?
+- 🗑️ Duplicate entries?
-  → Delete the `.plug` file → wait for removal → redeploy the plugin
+  → Delete the `.plug` file → wait for cleanup → redeploy cleanly

 </details>